wolfscott/heroku-vuecli-buildpack-notes/README.md

 1. Add 2 configuration files to our project
 1. Push the code

-NOTE: You can find the code mentioned here in my repo:  (this is NOT a buildpack, just notes)
+NOTE: You can find the code mentioned here in my repo:  (the below item is NOT a buildpack, just notes)

 <https://github.com/wolfscott/heroku-vuecli-buildpack-notes>